Abdelrhman-Abass/Django-Social-App/README.md

 <h1 align="center">👩🏻‍💻Django-Soaial APP </h1>

-##### in this app trying to understand the main core of CBV , add more knowledge of auth in django
+##### in this app i am trying to understand the main core of CBV , add more knowledge of auth in django
 ##### and more experince in working with models and relations

 ## MAIN USED